 The core idea of logical relations is straightforward: say we want to use LR for proving that all well-typed terms have a property P; then we define, by recursion on types, a relational model for those types.
-Thus, for instance, (well-typed) terms at function type take logically related arguments to related results, while (well-typed) pairs consist of components that are related pairwise.
-Logical relations are a powerful proof technique that particularly applies to reasoning about open programs.
-In this paper, we concentrate on Kripke-style LR (Mitchell & Moggi, 1991): we may think of the context in which an open term is meaningful as a world and then consider the term in all possible context/world extensions.
-Kripke-style LR, using different notions of what a "world" is, have gained popularity in recent years, in particular to establish semantic properties about secure compilation (Ahmed, 2004; Turon et al., 2013; Neis et al., 2015; Hur & Dreyer, 2011; Devriese et al., 2017).
-They also play an essential role in analyzing the meta-theoretic properties of dependently typed systems (Urban et al., 2011; Abel et al., 2018).
+Thus, for instance, (well-typed) pairs consist of components that are related pairwise, while (well-typed) terms at function type take logically related arguments to related results.
+Using the relational model for functions, e.g., in the case of function application, so requires that (well-typed) logically related arguments indeed exist.
+While for unscoped terms, we can always assume a new, free variable, for scoped or well-typed syntax we have to guarantee that such a variable actually does exist.
+Here, Kripke-style LR (Mitchell & Moggi, 1991) come in play: we may think of the context in which an open term is meaningful as a world and then consider the term in all possible context/world extensions.
+In this extended context we can assume the existence of such a variable.
+Kripke-style logical relations hence provide a powerful proof technique that particularly applies to reasoning about open programs.